PowerSnail/PowerSnail.github.io/content/posts/comsci/2023-02-19-youtube-music-album-download.md

 `EmbedThumbnail` and `ThumbnailsConvertor` must be the two relevant options, so I gave the latter a try: `--ppa "ThumbnailsConvertor+ffmpeg_o:-c:v png -vf crop=\"'if(gt(ih,iw),iw,ih)':'if(gt(iw,ih),ih,iw)'\""`.
 And, _hooray_, it works!

-My guess is that there's some sort of conflict amongst the sequence converting the image to the right format, embedding the image, and post-processing the image.
+My guess is that there's some sort of conflict amongst the sequence of converting the image to the right format, embedding the image, and post-processing the image.
 In a way, I think it makes sense that thumbnail convertor post processor is the right option here, as it implies that we are processing **after the conversion** and **before the embedding**, whereas post-processing `EmbedThumbnail` would suggest that we are cropping after the embedding occurs, which would be rather not useful.
 But this is just a speculation.
 Without digging into the code, it's impossible to tell what exactly is happening here.

 ### Miscellaneous